-The multidimensional expression (MDX) script definition is contained in an MDX script definition XML file.
+The Multidimensional Expressions (MDX) script definition is contained in an MDX script definition XML file.
 An example of a generated MDX script definition XML file name is MdxScript.0.scr.xml.

 Every tabular model MUST have an MDX script defined.